panda1103/NeoaPred/README.md

 ## PyMOL plugin

 A PyMOL plugin to visualize protein surfaces.
-This plugin was developed based on the MaSIF paper and had some modifications made by NeoaPred.
+This plugin was developed by MaSIF and had some modifications made by NeoaPred.
 Please see the MaSIF's tutorial on how to install and use it:
 [MaSIF: https://github.com/LPDI-EPFL/masif]

+## HLA-I structure templates
+Structure templates of 200 HLA-I alleles are stored in ```NeoaPred/PepConf/data/MHC_template_PDB```.